cregister2/STOR390-HW5/README.md

 Homework Assignment 5 completed

-This repsoitory is meant to store Homework 5 and the accompanying documents.
+This repository is meant to store Homework 5 and the accompanying documents.